mpcsb/testing_branch/_posts/2021-02-14-parameter_optimization_subsampling.md

 ___

-A final comment regarding different datasets.
-The threshold the determines when data is informative enough for the model to pick up patterns, seems to be data dependent.
-Rich datasets are a bit more demanding when it comes to how small samples can be.
+One comment regarding how different datasets affect what we observed above.
+There seems to be a point in the sample size after which the dataset is informative enough for the model to pick up patterns.
+Rich datasets are a bit more demanding when it comes to how small samples can be -- this adds another layer of variance to what we see.
+In the next post of this series we'll tackle this in a principled way.
+___

+Thanks for reading and let me know if you have anything to say.